-Consolidated Electric Cooperative’s Board of Trustees is composed of nine members, each representing one of the members of their specific district.
-The board is responsible for establishing policies, seeing initiatives through and approving items such as work plans, the financial budget, electric rates and subsidiary businesses.
+Consolidated Cooperative’s Board of Trustees is composed of nine members, each representing one of the members of their specific district.
+The board is responsible for establishing policies, seeing initiatives through and approving items such as work plans, the financial budget, and electric rates.

 It is the board’s duty to make decisions that are in the best interest of the cooperative and all of its members.
 They ensure that the cooperative continues to run with the established principles on which it was built, and they maintain its strategic direction of nonprofit operation and cost-of-service-based rates.

 These terms are staggered so that nominations are held each year for three of the nine districts.

 Those who wish to run for the Board of Trustees must meet the following qualifications:

 - Has been the member of record for at least three of the most recent prior years;

 - Has not been convicted of, is pleading or has pled guilty to a felony;

 - Is the designated representative of a firm, association, corporation, partnership, body politic or subdivision that is a member;

 - Is a resident in the district that the member wishes to represent;

 - And, is not in any way employed by, has not been an employee within the previous five years or does not have a controlling financial interest in a business that sells or provides a material amount of commodities, products or services to the cooperative or any subsidiary of the cooperative.